KyeBuff/flick-demo/README.md

 Through building my own tests in this demonstration, I have learned how to:

-* Use Cypress' built in functions to create unit tests
+* Use Cypress' built in functions to create tests
 * Use DOM queries to select elements and test their state
 * Use functions like beforeEach and write custom commands to reduce repeated code in my tests
 * Use stubs to simulate E2E testing and provide reliable, easy to test responses